 - Patterned vinyls and tiles create an individual flavour

 How colours affect space

 Often choosing between going light or dark is about the type of space your flooring will be in.
 Dark floors will create a sense of intimacy and ground large spacious rooms, whereas light floors will reflect the light and make a small room appear larger.

 - A sheen or varnish will reflect light to create space

 - Wood or laminate floors with a wide plank will create an illusion of a larger space

 Make an empty spacious room feel less sparse

 - A dark textured carpet will add interest and fill up space

 - Layer your floor up with rugs to create texture which will add body to the room

-- Dark woods that are matte will absorb light so the room feels more enclosed and cosy
+- Dark woods and laminates that are matte will absorb light so the room feels more enclosed and cosy